 This blog is NOT going to teach you how to become an SEO (Search Engine Optimization) expert.
-I want to walk you through all the questions business owners typically ask when hiring Fannit to help with their SEO to generate leads and earn more revenue.
+I want to walk you through all the questions small company owners typically ask when hiring Fannit to help with their SEO to generate leads and earn more revenue.

 VIDEO: Preview: How to Hire an SEO Expert

 - What is SEO

 - The Top Local Search Ranking Factors